BuildForSDG/silos/README.md

 This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
 It is much simpler that WebPack and the others

+## Migrations

+Migrations are saved in the /src/migrations folder
+- Create a migration and model with `$ sequelize model:generate --name Test2 --attributes firstName:string,lastName:string,email:string`
+- Run all migrations with `$ sequelize db:migrate --env development`
+- Rollback all migrations with `$ sequelize db:migrate:undo:all --env development` Always specify the environments

 #### Hints

 - Run `npm install` or `yarn install` to get started.
 We'll assume you are using Yarn.